 - ssl_cafile (str) optional filename of ca file to use in certificate verification. default: none. - ssl_certfile (str) optional filename of file in pem format containing the client certificate, as well as any ca certificates needed to establish the certificate's authenticity. default: none. - ssl_keyfile (str) optional filename containing the client private key. default: none. - ssl_crlfile (str) optional filename containing the CRL to check for certificate expiration.
 By default, no CRL check is done.
 When providing a file, only the leaf certificate will be checked against this CRL.
 The CRL can only be checked with Python 3.4+ or 2.7.9+. default: none. - api_version (str) specify which kafka API version to use.
 If set to 'auto', will attempt to infer the broker version by probing various APIs.
-Default: auto close(timeout=None)
+Default: auto - api_version_auto_timeout_ms (int) number of milliseconds to throw a timeout exception from the constructor when checking the broker api version.
+Only applies if api_version set to 'auto'

-Note: Configuration parameters are described in more detail at https://kafka.apache.org/090/configuration.html#producerconfigs flush(timeout=None)
+Note: Configuration parameters are described in more detail at https://kafka.apache.org/090/configuration.html#producerconfigs close (timeout=None)